-- Current AHF funding Contribution Agreements with 134 projects concluded on March 31, 2010; - Contribution Agreements with 12 healing centres will conclude December 31, 2014; - Over the coming years, the Aboriginal Healing Foundation will fulfill the remaining work of its mandate.
-This includes monitoring of funded projects; publication of annual reports and corporate plans; and distribution of research studies. - We have initiated the AHF winding-down strategy and are producing a closing document and dissolving the AHF.
+- AHF funding Contribution Agreements with 134 projects concluded on March 31, 2010; - Contribution Agreements with 11 healing centres will conclude December 31, 2013;

+- There are concurrently with the 11 healing centres an additional four AHF funded projects: "add-ons" which come under the contribution agreements of a "parent" organisation (hence the term add-on).
+These project add-ons are completely separate healing centers with their own budgets and workplans set up within the host contribution agreement. - Over the coming year, the Aboriginal Healing Foundation will fulfill the remaining work of its mandate.
+This includes closing of funded projects; publication of annual reports and corporate plans; and distribution of research studies. - We have undertaken a AHF winding-down strategy and are producing a closing document and dissolving the AHF.